quantnetwork/blockchain-developer-exercises-foundations/Exercise4.md

 - UNSPENT_PENDING: This transaction output has been created in a transaction that Overledger currently deems not final (hence the PENDING suffix).
 This transaction has not yet been spent in any other transaction (hence the UNSPENT prefix).
 - UNSPENT_SUCCESSFUL: This transaction output has been created in a transaction that Overledger deems final (hence the SUCCESSFUL suffix).
 This transaction has not yet been spent in any other transaction (hence the UNSPENT prefix).
-- SPENT_PENDING: This transaction has been spent in another transaction (hence the SPENT prefix).
-But this spending transaction has not yet been deemed as final by Overledger (hence the PENDING suffix).
-- SPENT_SUCCESSFUL: This transaction has been spent in another transaction (hence the SPENT prefix).
-And this spending transaction has been deemed as final by Overledger (hence the SUCCESSFUL suffix).
+- SPENT: This transaction has been spent in another transaction.
 - UNSPENDABLE_PENDING: This transaction output has been created in a transaction that Overledger currently deems not final (hence the PENDING suffix).
 But this transaction output can never be spent, because it has no unlocking condition (hence the UNSPENDABLE prefix).
 - UNSPENDABLE_SUCCESSFUL: This transaction output has been created in a transaction that Overledger deems final (hence the SUCCESSFUL suffix).
 But this transaction output can never be spent, because it has no unlocking condition (hence the UNSPENDABLE prefix).